-And after the election, Trump, with no evidence, of course, insisted the presidency was being stolen from him, encouraging a mob of his supporters to descend on Washington, DC on January 6 to forcibly block the election results from being certified by the U.S. Congress.
+And after the election, Trump, with no evidence, of course, insisted the presidency was being stolen from him and encouraged a mob of his supporters to descend on Washington, DC on January 6 to forcibly block the election results from being certified by the U.S. Congress.

 Fact: Nearly all of Trump’s election lawsuits were dismissed or dropped due to lack of evidence.
 Judges, lawyers, and most legal experts described the suits as “frivolous” and “without merit.”

-And despite the preponderance of evidence and factual data that point to a clear and legitimate Biden victory, 68 percent of Republicans believe – or want to believe – the election was “stolen” from Donald Trump, per a November 2021 poll from the Public Religion Research Institute.
+And despite the preponderance of evidence and factual data that point to a clear and legitimate Biden victory, 68 percent of Republicans believed – or wanted to believe – the election was “stolen” from Donald Trump, per a November 2021 poll from the Public Religion Research Institute.

 Even OAN, one of Trump’s favorite propaganda outlets, was forced to report there was no widespread voter fraud.

-Nevertheless, Trump, who literally attempted two coup d’é·tats in three months, remains the most powerful person in the Republican Party today.
+Nevertheless, Trump, who literally attempted two coups d’é·tats in three months, remains the most powerful person in the Republican Party today.

 What does that say about our democracy?
 And what does it say about Americans who continue to support Trump?

-- Many Americans, including and especially some of our public leaders, give more credence to unfounded claims than evidence-supported facts.
-While some have been duped, others simply choose to believe what they want to regardless of all else.
+4. Many Americans, including and especially some of our public leaders, give more credence to unfounded claims than evidence-supported facts.
+And while some of them have been duped, others simply choose to believe what they wanted to regardless of all else.

 “Let’s have trial by combat.
 I’m willing to stake my reputation, the President is willing to stake his reputation, on the fact that we’re going to find (election) criminality there,” stated former New York City Mayor Rudy Giuliani to the pro-Trump mob on January 6.